Gordonby/acr-build/README.md

 # Build images with Azure Container Registry

 This action can be used to build containers using an Azure Container Registry.

+For more information about his capability, have a look at the [docs tutorial](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-quick-task).

 ## Action capabilities